 Under no circumstances (except as required by law) will we ever accept money from one party and pay it out to another party.

-You and another member may jointly request that we transfer a personal bandwidth account from your membership to theirs.
+You and another member may jointly request that we transfer an account from your membership to theirs.
 We will be happy to do so, however the balance becomes a non-refundable credit (see NON-REFUNDABLE CREDIT above).

-You and another member may jointly request that we transfer some or all Services (sites, domain names, MySQL servers) from a personal bandwidth account under your membership to one under theirs.
+You and another member may jointly request that we transfer some or all Services (sites, domain names, MySQL servers) from an account under your membership to another account under the recipient's membership.
 The recipient's account must be funded.
 We generally require that related items stay together (such as a site and its domain name, if applicable).

-We charge your credit card only at your request and only with your authorization.
-If you submit a credit card as payment, you warrant to us that you have provided true and accurate card information and that you are fully authorized to use that credit card.
+We charge your payment method only at your request and only with your authorization.
+If you submit a payment method as payment, you warrant to us that you have provided true and accurate information and that you are fully authorized to use that payment method.

 As described under REFUNDS, we have a very flexible refund policy.
-Therefore, there should be no reason to ever file a chargeback request for credit card transactions.
+Therefore, there should be no reason to ever file a chargeback or dispute.
 We investigate all such requests as potential fraud, and are required to freeze all affected accounts while the investigation is in progress.
 Because of the time and expense incurred in responding to a chargeback request, we charge a fee of up to $25.00 per occurrence.
 This fee will be waived if we find the chargeback is legitimate or due to an error on our part.

-Should you commit credit card fraud of any kind in conjunction with our service, we will wreak dreadful vengeance upon you to the fullest extent of the law.
+Should you commit payment fraud of any kind in conjunction with our service, we will wreak dreadful vengeance upon you to the fullest extent of the law.

 You are solely responsible for any and all information, literature, software, works of art, or any other materials ("Content") you make available using the Services.